If you’re looking for winter sun and varied terrain, a Gran Canaria cycling holiday is definitely one to consider.

-Note that outside of winter season reduced bike rental services are available.
+Note that outside of the main winter season, only reduced bike hire in Gran Canarias may be an issue.
 For example, Free Motion aren’t open on Sundays.

 1. Free Motion (Gran Canaria)

-The best known road bike rental in Gran Canaria is via Free Motion.
+The best known road bike rental in Gran Canaria is offered by Free Motion.
 They have got shops in various towns (more info below) including Playa del Inglés (where all their cycling tours of Gran Canaria start), Arguineguín, Puerto de Mogán, Meloneras, San Agustín, and Las Palmas.
-They don’t operate a delivery service but do have an emergency helpline if you get stuck in the mountains.
+They don’t operate a delivery service, but do have an emergency helpline if you get stuck in the mountains.
 You can buy insurance against you damaging the bike while using it.

 Their bike brands are BH, Cannondales and Specialized.
 They mostly come with compact 50-34 cranks and either 11-30 or 11-34 cassettes.

-You can also sign up for day rides.
-They offer discounts if you book three or more.
+You can also sign up for day rides to sample the cycling routes of the Playa del Ingles area.
+They do offer discounts if you book for three or more.

 2. Cycle Gran Canaria

-Another big Gran Canaria bike rental service is Cycle Gran Canaria.
-They have BH, Haibike, Specialized and Cannondale with mostly compact 50-34 cranks and 11-32 or 11-34 cassettes.
-They are based in Maspalomas.
+Gran Canaria bike rental is also available via Cycle Gran Canaria.
+They advertise BH, Haibike, Specialized and Cannondale bikes with mostly compact 50-34 cranks and 11-32 or 11-34 cassettes.

-They also offer a 6-day guided and supported Tour of Gran Canaria, and also a road cycling camp.
+They also offer a 6-day guided and supported Tour of Gran Canaria, as well as a road cycling camp.